University College Maastricht

 University College Maastricht (UCM) is an English language, internationally oriented, liberal arts and sciences college housed in the 15th century Nieuwenhof monastery in Maastricht, Netherlands.
 Founded in 2002, it is the second of its kind in the Netherlands.
-The college is part of Maastricht University (Universiteit Maastricht) and offers a selective honours programme with a high workload.
+The college is part of Maastricht University (Universiteit Maastricht) and offers a selective honours interdisciplinary programme.

 The Dutch Higher Education Guide (Keuzegids Hoger Onderwijs) ranked UCM the best bachelors programme in the Netherlands in 2015 and 2016; in 2012, 2014 and 2015 they ranked UCM the best university college in the Netherlands.
 In 2012, 2013, 2014, 2016 and 2018 Elsevier Magazine ranked UCM the best university college in the Netherlands in terms of student satisfaction.
+It is a member of the European Colleges of Liberal Arts and Sciences.

 History

 Maastricht University, of which UCM is part, was founded in 1976, making it one of the youngest universities in the Netherlands, and as of 2014 has over 16,000 students and roughly 3,600 employees.
 University College Maastricht itself opened in September 2002, before moving to a new location in 2006, and currently has over 800 students.